paynl-peter/paynl-repman/README.md

 # paynl-repman - PHP Repository Manager (a fork)

-This is still WORK IN PROGRESS (the changed/added file(s) are not yet commited).
+Still WORK IN PROGRESS, not all the changed/added file(s) are yet commited.
-- We had some problems with files rights and the crontab commands were running as 'root'.
+- We had some problems with file rights with after the docker build and also the crontab commands were running as 'root'.
 - We made some minor (still local) changes to some files and added yacron for 'a cron' running the commands as user 'www-data'.